enisn/UraniumUI/docs/en/infrastructure/UraniumContentPage.md

         this.Click += (s, e) =>{ Console.WriteLine("FAB clicked"); };
     }

+    public AttachmentPosition AttachmentPosition => AttachmentPosition.Front;

     public void OnAttached(UraniumContentPage page)
     {
     // Place it right bottom of the page. this.TranslationX = this.PageWidth - this.Width - 20;
     this.TranslationY = this.PageHeight - this.Height - 20;
     }
 }
 ```